Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Conclusion

 \section{Conclusion}

-In this paper, we first developed a variant of SGD with Nesterov acceleration and exponentially decreasing step-sizes, and proved that it achieves the near-optimal convergence rate in both the deterministic and stochastic regimes.
-We then considered two strategies for making SGD both noise-adaptive and problem-adaptive.
-Using upper and lower-bounds, we showed that there is always a price to pay for problem-adaptivity -- estimating the smoothness constant in an online fashion results in convergence to a neighbourhood of the solution, while an offline estimation results in a slower convergence to the minimizer.
-We empirically demonstrated the effectiveness of a noise-adaptive, problem-adaptive method that uses exponential step-sizes coupled with a novel variant of stochastic line-search.
-In the future, we hope to develop a problem-adaptive variant of ASGD.
+We used exponentially decreasing step-sizes to make SGD noise-adaptive, and considered two strategies for problem-adaptivity.
+Using upper and lower-bounds, we quantified the price of problem-adaptivity -- estimating the smoothness in an online fashion results in convergence to a neighbourhood of the solution, while an offline estimation results in a slower convergence to the minimizer.
+We then developed an accelerated variant of SGD (ASGD) and proved that it achieves the near-optimal convergence rate.
+We analyzed the effect of misspecifying the strong-convexity and smoothness parameters for ASGD.
+Finally, we empirically demonstrated the effectiveness of (A)SGD with exponential step-sizes coupled with a novel variant of SLS.